vb-consulting/Norm.net/Documentation/reference/options.md

 - Default is `{0} {1} = {2}\n`, where:

-  - Format placeholder `{0}` is parameter name.
+  - Format placeholder `{0}` is the parameter name.

-  - Format placeholder `{1}` is parameter type.
+  - Format placeholder `{1}` is the parameter type.

-  - Format placeholder `{2}` is parameter value.
+  - Format placeholder `{2}` is the parameter value.

+---

 #### CommandCommentHeader.IncludeTimestamp

 - Include the current timestamp to command comment headers.

-- Default is false (not included).
+- The default is false (not included).

+---

 #### CommandCommentHeader.OmitStoredProcCommandCommentHeaderForDbTypes

 - Skip comment headers when the command type is stored procedure for certain database types.

-- Default values are `DatabaseType.Sql | DatabaseType.MySql`, which means that comment headers will not be created for SQL Server and MySQL database types when command types are stored procedures.
+- The default values are `DatabaseType.Sql | DatabaseType.MySql`, which means that comment headers will not be created for SQL Server and MySQL database types when command types are stored procedures.

-- Unlike PostgreSQL, SQL Server and MySQL will yield an error if we try to add a comment header to stored procedures.
+- Unlike PostgreSQL for example, SQL Server and MySQL will yield an error if we try to add a comment header to stored procedures, so this behavior needs to be restricted to the database type.

+---

 ### CommandTimeout